ufs-community/uwtools/docs/Contributors_Guide/github_workflow.rst

 *Pre-requisite:*

-The user must set up a GitHub repository account if one does not already have exhist.
+The user must set up a GitHub repository account if one does not already have exist.
 Log into the account.
 For more information about GitHub accounts, please refer to the GitHub Documentation on
 `GitHub accounts <https://help.github.com/en/github/getting-started-with-github/signing-up-for-a-new-github-account>`_.